Tuesday, 25 March 2025

 Hydraulic Cylinders

 I've had an interesting experience with cylinders.
-(Bear in mind: The boat in the Caribbean, and I am in Toronto.)
+(Some context: The boat in the Caribbean, and I am in Toronto.
+I was doing the refit during periodic vacation weeks, months apart)

 I purchased the boat knowing the rudder cylinder had failed.
 It was leaking and had a badly corroded shaft.
-I brought it to Toronto knowing I could easily find a hydraulics shop for a rebuild.
-The shop I selected told me that the internal clearances were too tight, so (without checking with me) they machined the piston slightly smaller and rebuilt it (including a new shaft) for a reasonable sum.
-It looked perfect and worked smoothly.
-In Oct 2023 I installed it and it leaked.
-More delay.
-I ended up ordering one from Hydroem (via Alubat) to install in May 2024, and it did not fit into the upper section of the rudder housing.
+I brought the cylinder home to Toronto knowing I could easily find a hydraulics shop for a rebuild.
+The shop I selected rebuilt the cylinder, including turning a new shaft, all for a reasonable sum.
+When I picked it up, they told me that the internal clearances were too tight, so without checking with me they machined the piston slightly smaller, free of charge.
+It appeared to be in perfect order and it worked smoothly.
+Months later, in Oct 2023 I returned to the boat, installed it and lit leaked badly.
+I emailed the shop, they apologized, and I let it drop.
+I bit the bullet and spent the 1300euro on a new one from Hydroem.
+When I returned to the boat in May 2024, I was surprised to find the cylinder did not fit into the upper section of the rudder housing.
 The unit sent had raised welds whereas the original had been ground and polished.
-Fortunately I had the tools and materials aboard to grind these myself.
+Fortunately I had the tools and materials aboard to grind these welds flush.
 The rudder, with its new bushings, pins, axles and cylinder is now working flawlessly.

 There appears to be something dimensionally different about the tolerances in these cylinders vs those commonly used in industry.
-Until this is understood I would only order from Alubat/Hydroem unless the boat, owner, and hydraulics shop are all local.
+Until this is understood I would only order from Alubat/Hydroem unless the boat, owner, and hydraulics shop are all local so that issues can be quickly resolved.
 Why are they different, and what is the specification?

 Once freed up, the clever combination pump functioned properly though there was some play/wobble/wear in the handle mechanism.
 I elected to inspect and correct this.
 It is best to remove the mounting bolts to get at the screw that forms the lower pivot of the pump linkage, as it is awkwardly located in a counterbored recess in the back of the left side of the pump.
 Upon disassembly it was found that a cut-down M5 hex head screw had been used for one of the pivots.
 It was simply sitting in place, not secured.
 As a result it was bent and worn, and jammed in place. ultimately, it was extracted and a correct replacement cut.
 Fortunately the threads in the pump housing weren't damaged.
 This M5 SS screw must be cut to the correct length and possess the correct 10mm threaded and 25mm unthreaded dimensions for it to fit and function as intended.